 How to Become a Podcast Guest

-To get yourself signed up as a podcast guest you need to put in some time researching shows and approaching podcast producers.
+To get yourself signed up as a podcast guest you need to put in some time researching podcasts and approaching podcast producers.
 Start by finding the podcasts that your current or target consumers are listening to and choose ones which talk about topics that match with your brand.
 To give you some inspiration to get started, you could search in iTunes for keywords, browse Apple’s iTunes podcast directory by category, look at Google podcast subjects or use an online podcast directory.
 A list of around 5-10 podcasts is a great place to start and once you have your list it’s time to pitch yourself to producers as the ideal guest!

 Once you’ve worked out your method of reaching your consumer, you need to think about the mechanics of HOW to sell your product.
 For ease, we’ll divide the options into two categories, those selling a physical product and those with a service or information to sell.